nkey-ops/assignment-web-store/README.md

 the 3-layer architecture.

 # Login page
-Where the user can be logged in as a client, warehouse staff, or admin
+Where the user can be logged in as a client, warehouse staff, or admin.
 ![Login Page](https://github.com/nkey-ops/assignment-web-store/assets/81760194/2983ff8c-72dd-4082-a790-2a58a8fa2768)

 # Client: Products List